 This is a spin-off of Pawn Stars on the History channel, featuring cameos from the cast as well as that of American Pickers, Lance Burton, NASCAR driver Greg Biffle and even famed rocker Sammy Hagar.

-The show follows the daily operation of Rick’s Restorations, which specializes in fixing up old bikes, cars and every other kind of antique collectible.
-It comes in at #8 because it’s not specifically about cars or motorcycles, though most episodes feature at least one or two.
+The car restoration show follows the daily operation of Rick’s Restorations, which specializes in fixing up old bikes, cars and every other kind of antique collectible.
+It comes in the bonus section because it’s not specifically about cars or motorcycles, though most episodes feature at least one or two.

 Speed has some really great programs, especially if you follow NASCAR or Formula One.
 But it doesn’t stop there – I think Car Warriors is one of the hidden gems when it comes to car shows.